 If you understand how people form their beliefs and think about information, you can start to see how you can change their minds.
 When trying to convince someone, you must take a detailed look at their thoughts, feelings, and emotions.

-If you want to convince someone that a fact is real, don’t start by talking about graphs and statistics.
+If you want to convince someone that a fact is accurate, don’t start by talking about graphs and statistics.
 Start by talking to them about their feelings and emotions about the subject.

-Most people are concerned about certain topics, and you can use this to your advantage.
-If they say they’re worried about something, then you could offer them information about the latest research.
+Most people are concerned about specific topics, and you can use this to your advantage.
+If they say they’re worried about something, you could offer them the latest research.

 Don’t Change People